Register for National Portfolio Day at VCUarts here.

 Please note: Admissions decisions and scholarship awards will not be offered at a National Portfolio Day.
 Some colleges may accept your portfolio as the visual portion of your application while others have policies which prohibit making an admissions decision at the time of your review.
 We recommend speaking to and having your work reviewed by as many representatives as possible.

 National Portfolio Day takes place on the same day as VCU Open House.
-For information on our Open Houses click here.
+For information on our Open Houses, click here.

 I’m nervous!
 What is it like?
 What do I do?

-What to bring?
+What should I bring?

 Your best and most recent work.
 You should bring no more than 20 pieces, which can include finished work, works in progress, sketch books, originals or photos.
 Bring original work if it is easy to carry and fits in a simple portfolio.
 If your work is large, heavy or fragile, bring images of it instead.
 Do not spend money on matting, framing or an expensive portfolio.
 We suggest using a basic cardboard portfolio.